Eudicods/outworlds-wastes/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-badge]][cc-by-nc-sa]

 BattleTech: Outworlds Wastes is a casual BattleTech league framework with simplified logistics rules.
-Players will take the role of commander of a combined arms force searching the Outworlds Wastes for lost technology and glory.
+Players take the role of the commander of a combined arms force searching the Outworlds Wastes for lost technology and glory.
 Completing objectives in scenarios will earn C-bills that commanders can use to upgrade their forces.
 Different formats of scenario play are supported, to include [BattleTech: Total Warfare][battletech-tw] and [BattleTech: Alpha Strike][battletech-as].

 The latest PDF of the rules can be found [here][outworlds-pdf].
+The Quickstart Rules PDF can be found [here][outworlds-quickstart].
+The Event Rules PDF can be found [here][outworlds-event].
 The web format of the rules can be found [here][outworlds-web].

 ## License